 While attending college, Mr. Reed studied abroad for a year at Oxford University in Oxford, England.

-Mr. Reed was recognized as a 2017 New York “Rising Star” for Tax Law by Super Lawyers magazine.
+Mr. Reed was recognized as a 2017 and 2018 New York “Rising Star” for Tax Law by Super Lawyers magazine.

 Obtained a favorable New York advisory opinion concluding taxpayer’s service is not subject to New York sales tax.